- How do Illinois courts decide child custody?

 Frequent disruption weighs against a proposed custody change.

-The Child’s Preference: When the Court Considers Their Voice
+The Child’s Preference: When a Judge May Consider Their Opinion

 If the child is mature enough, the court may consider their preference.